sunomura/commercialization-public/customize/mobile/mcsf/enhanced-apps-experience-for-medium-and-large-screens.md

     </tr>
     <tr class="even">
     <td><p>System font size and list item size</p></td>
-    <td><p>Open the Windows Store app and verify that the apps list contains smaller tiles and font size.</p></td>
+    <td><p>Open the Microsoft Store app and verify that the apps list contains smaller tiles and font size.</p></td>
     </tr>
     <tr class="odd">
     <td><p>Two-column to three-column grid view</p></td>
-    <td><p>From the Windows Store app, navigate to either top music albums or new releases and verify that there are 3 columns and the tile sizes and spacing are smaller.</p></td>
+    <td><p>From the Microsoft Store app, navigate to either top music albums or new releases and verify that there are 3 columns and the tile sizes and spacing are smaller.</p></td>
     </tr>
     </tbody>
     </table>